rulewis/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 * The journey is closed manually via the **[!UICONTROL Close to new entrances]** button.
 * A one-shot segment based journey that has finished executing.
-* After the last occurence of a recurring segment based journey.
+* After the last occurrence of a recurring segment based journey.

 When a journey is closed (for any of the reasons above), it will have the status **[!UICONTROL Closed]**.
 The journey will stop letting new individuals enter the journey.
 Persons already in the journey will finish the journey normally.
 After the default global timeout of 30 days, the journey will switch to the **Finished** status.
 See this [section](../building-journeys/journey-gs.md#global_timeout).